Vincent-presh/react-native-tailwind-elements/README.md

 A comprehensive collection of customizable UI components for React Native, including various TextInputs, Buttons with loader states, Bottom Sheets, and Tailwind CSS support via NativeWind.
 Simplify and enhance your mobile app development with seamless and stylish elements.

-# react-native-tailwind-elements

-A collection of customizable UI elements for React Native applications, including various text inputs, buttons (with loader states), and bottom sheets, with support for Tailwind using NativeWind.

 ## Features

 - **Buttons**: Customizable buttons with loader states.